ddmitov/perl-executing-browser/README.md

 ## Security
-   Being a small GUI framework for Perl 5 desktop applications, PEB executes only Perl scripts distributed with the browser binary.
-All Perl scripts executed by PEB are treated as ordinary desktop applications with normal user privileges.
+   Being a GUI for Perl 5 desktop applications, PEB executes only Perl scripts distributed with the browser binary and they are treated as ordinary desktop programs with normal user privileges.
 Reasonable security restrictions are implemented in both C++ and Perl code, but they do not constitute a sandbox for Perl scripts.
 PEB users can not endanger the opreating system or fall victims to remote or arbitrary Perl code, but they still have full access to their own local data.

 **Security features based on C++ code:**
 * PEB can not and does not download remote files on hard disk and can not execute any Perl scripts from remote locations.